chunkingz/archimydes-frontend-challenge/README.md

 - Run `ng build --prod` to build the project for production deployment.
 The build artifacts will be stored in the `dist/` directory

 ---

+## Screenshots

+- The screenshots are stored in the `src/assets` directory

+---

 ## Figma UI (Wireframing)